AlexWendland/public-note/programming/Function conventions.md

 A side effect is a secondary effect not made clear by the functions name.
 For example checking if the function checked the state is in some position and then changed the state some how.
 This is bad practice as it makes it less clear to the user what they are doing and may have unexpected consequences.

+### Don't repeat yourself

+The DRY principle, if you are going to repeat yourself - why don't you make that a function?

 ## Function Arguments

 The best functions are ones with no arguments (niladic).
 This makes it easier to read as regularly arguments are at a different level of abstraction to the function.
 Also easier for [[Testing|testing]] as you don't have to try the function with multiple different arguments.